Lake Vyrnwy – 1

 Please reserve a table for dinner in advance.

-Simple, delicious food is the hallmark of the gastro-pub style menu in the Tavern Bistro.
+Simple, delicious food is the hallmark of the gastro-pub style menu in the Tavern Brasserie.
 Savour a mouth-watering Vyrnwy beef burger, freshly prepared using local Welsh Black beef.
 The Tavern Bistro has an outdoor terrace for al fresco dining in summer and cosy, crackling log fires during the winter.

 Lake Vyrnwy Hotel has its own traditional, local country pub within its grounds.
 Opened in 1890 as 'The Tap Room' it's popular with both locals and hotel guests, serving local ales from Wales and the Welsh Borders - such as 'Station Bitter' and 'Montys' - and local ciders.
 Relax in an authentic country pub environment after a day's exploring.